mendix/docs-site-test/content/en/docs/releasenotes/developer-portal/_index.md

 #### Fixes

 * We fixed a bug where the calendar icon on date/time input fields was not displayed properly.
-* We fixed a bug where the star icon on your  was not displayed properly.
+* We fixed a bug where the star icon on your [favorite apps](/developerportal/#my-apps) was not displayed properly.

 ### May 22nd, 2020